WCRP-CMIP/CMIP6_CVs/.github/Model_registration_template.md

 'label_extended' -- An extended identifier for more verbose model identifying information

 'source_id' -- An identifier that should be identical to "label" but with forbidden characters either removed or replaced by a hyphen ("-").
 The source_id will appear in the ESGF search interface and in filenames a subdirectory names.
 Restrict characters used in source_id to the following set:  a-z, A-Z, 0-9, and "-".
+There is a limitation of 16 characters for this field.

 'institution_id' -- list all institutions (by institution_id) who are responsible for one or more CMIP6 simulations with this model version.
 Additional institutions can be added to the list as needed, but only institutions registered (see above) may be included.